 The Mediterranean Action Plan (MAP) has a protocol on pollution from land-based sources, and a strategic action plan to combat pollution adopted in 1997, with further national plans.
 The EU has also strengthened its legal framework and set ambitious objectives for the protection of water resources.
 The water framework directive aims at improving the state of coastal and freshwater bodies in Europe.
-The first management cycle to meet environmental objectives ended in 2015; the second management plan is expected to be completed by 2027.
+The first management cycle to meet environmental objectives ended in 2015; the second management cycle includes a second river basin management plan and first flood risk management plan is expected to be completed by 2027.
 Yet, 60% of urban wastewater is still discharged into the sea without any treatment and considerable differences exist between EU member countries, which benefit from structural aids, and the developing Southern and Eastern countries.